-3. PLANNING: (To last approximately 15 minutes)
+PLANNING: (To last approximately 15 minutes)

 After the parent and child activities have been completed, the next step is to plan for the next week's home visit activities.
 Together, the parent(s) and Family Educator review concepts that were taught during the home visit and discuss whether or not more follow-up is needed through the week or on the next home visit.
 Parent(s) and the Family Educator will exchange ideas and plan for the next home visit using the child assessment tool, goals, child curriculum, and parent curriculum.
 The activities for the next home visit are agreed upon as well as who will supply the needed materials or resources.
-Field trips and community events are fun to participate in and are encouraged as well.
 After planning has taken place, the Family Educator will encourage parents to choose follow-through activities to do with their child during the week, which will count for in-kind time.
-All planning will be written on the Weekly Lesson Plan and a copy will be given to the parent(s).
+All planning will be written on the Personal Visit Plan and a copy will be given to the parent(s).

-4. NEW INFORMATION AND FOLLOW-UP: (To last approximately 5 minutes)
+NEW INFORMATION AND FOLLOW-UP: (To last approximately 5 minutes)

-The Family Educator will discuss new information, share programs and community announcements and any requested information with parents during this time.
+The Family Educator will discuss new information, share program and community announcements and any requested information with parents during this time.
 In addition to this, the Family Educator will follow up on the activities that parent(s) did with their child during the past week.
 The time spent working with their child is referred to as parent donated service or in-kind time and will be recorded by your Family Advocate.

-5. EVALUATION: (To last approximately 5 minutes)
+EVALUATION: (To last approximately 5 minutes)

 At the closing of the home visit, an evaluation between the parent(s) and the Family Educator will take place.
 It is a time to reflect on the home visit and how it went.
 A written summary of what was learned, what could be improved, and if further follow-through is needed, will be discussed and agreed upon.
-Follow-through activities are planned for the week and written down on the Weekly Lesson Plan.
+Follow-through activities are planned for the week and written down on the Personal Visit Plan.
 A copy regarding the next week's activity plan, follow-through activities, materials or resources, and requested information is given to the parent at the end of the home visit to refer to during that week.

 The home visit activities may vary with each family and at times blend into one another, but all elements of the home visit will occur.
 As you can see, the Home Based Program offers a variety of involvement for parents and children.
 It is a wonderful learning experience for families and the Family Educator, who together, create a partnership in teaching.